threefoldfoundation/threefold_data/content/blog/stake_tft_become_validator/stake_tft_become_validator.md

 <br/>

 ThreeFold aims to ensure that no application, big or small, is subject to the limitations of Web3 or the pitfalls of Web2.
-Its peer-to-peer Internet Grid is infinitely more resilient, secure and scalable than centralized cloud providers such as AWS or Microsoft Azure.
+Its peer-to-peer Internet Grid is infinitely more resilient, secure and scalable than centralized cloud providers like AWS or Microsoft Azure.

 ## Participate in the ThreeFold L2 Validator Program